Oluwamuyiwa01/DEVELOPMENT-OF-A-MACHINE-LEARNING-MODEL-FOR-EYE-DISEASE-CLASSIFICATION-USING-CNN/README.md

 <img width="799" height="603" alt="Screenshot 2025-07-14 101712" src="https://github.com/user-attachments/assets/d45b4307-50b8-456b-b628-467aa187a25e" />

 ## Contribution.
-This project contributes to the advancement of artificial intelligence in medical imaging by developing a CNN-based model that accurately classifies eye diseases such as cataract, diabetic retinopathy, and glaucoma.
-Achieving an accuracy of 88%, the model supports early detection and enhances diagnostic reliability.
-It incorporates effective preprocessing techniques like contrast adjustment, noise reduction, and data augmentation to improve model performance.
+This project advances the application of artificial intelligence in medical imaging by developing a CNN-based model that accurately classifies eye diseases such as cataract, diabetic retinopathy, and glaucoma.
+With an accuracy of 88%, the model supports early detection and enhances diagnostic reliability.
+To improve performance, it incorporates effective preprocessing techniques, including contrast adjustment, noise reduction, and data augmentation.
 Built using the CRISP-DM methodology, the project follows a structured pipeline from data preparation to deployment.
-It reduces reliance on manual screening, improves accessibility in resource-limited environments, and demonstrates potential for integration into clinical and telemedicine platforms.
-Furthermore, it promotes transparency and trust through explainable AI methods, offering a scalable and interpretable solution for AI-powered healthcare diagnostics.
+The system reduces reliance on manual screening, improves accessibility in resource-limited environments, and demonstrates potential for integration into clinical and telemedicine platforms.
+Furthermore, it promotes transparency and trust through explainable AI techniques, offering a scalable and interpretable solution for AI-powered healthcare diagnostics.
 ## Future Research.
-Future work can focus on integrating multi-modal data such as OCT scans, patient history, and angiography with fundus images to improve diagnostic accuracy.
-Lightweight CNN architectures optimized for mobile and edge deployment could enhance accessibility in remote settings.
-Federated learning may offer a secure, collaborative model of training without sharing patient data.
-Transfer learning and domain adaptation can boost performance with limited labeled data.
-Incorporating explainable AI (XAI) will improve model transparency, while tracking disease progression over time can support early intervention for chronic conditions like glaucoma and diabetic retinopathy.
+Future work can explore the integration of multi-modal data—such as OCT scans, patient history, and angiography—alongside fundus images to enhance diagnostic accuracy.
+Employing lightweight CNN architectures optimized for mobile and edge deployment could improve accessibility in remote and resource-constrained environments.
+Federated learning offers a privacy-preserving approach to collaborative model training without sharing sensitive patient data.
+Additionally, transfer learning and domain adaptation techniques can improve model performance in scenarios with limited labeled data.
+Incorporating explainable AI (XAI) methods will enhance model transparency and clinician trust.
+Furthermore, enabling the model to track disease progression over time may support early intervention for chronic conditions like glaucoma and diabetic retinopathy.

-## Model Download
+## Model Download.
 You can download the trained CNN model for eye disease prediction using the link below:

 [Download Eye_disease_model (.h5)](https://drive.google.com/drive/folders/1Bim1I_FBKmEg5bWEczxgaG6DDHK4s_qY?usp=sharing)